 Fake reviews have taken center stage in retail news over the past year.
 From companies using employees or hiring fake review writers to more industrial fake review bot farms, it’s an issue that is increasingly top-of-mind for consumers and our clients alike.

 While almost all (88%) shoppers use ratings and reviews to evaluate or learn more about products, fake reviews can affect their ability to confidently turn to reviews as a trusted source.
 This can prevent them from making a purchase and have a significantly negative impact on your revenue.
 In the current economical climate, that is not something brands and retailers can afford.

-To better understand how fake reviews affect consumer behavior, we surveyed 10,000 shoppers in the U.S., U.K., France, Germany, and Australia.
-Here’s what we learned:
+To better understand how fake reviews affect consumer mindset and behavior, we surveyed 10,000 global shoppers.
+Here’s what we learned.

 Consumers are scrutinizing reviews

 Thanks to increased media coverage, shoppers are aware and evaluating reviews for authenticity.
 According to our survey, the top five factors that make consumers suspicious that a product has fake reviews are: